- Total length

 The cluse of Joux is a must on the road to Switzerland.
 The castle of Joux and the Larmont fort guard this strategic site.
 Between woods and pastures, the path continues to gain altitude through the wild landscapes of Haut-Doubs to the pass of Jougne (1010 m.).
 "Petite cité de caractère", Jougne (56.
 Antifern) occupies a transitional position between the two slopes of the Jura mountains.
 Archbishop Sigéric staged there in 990.

-INFO: this itinerary follows the first leg of the Swiss route.
+This itinerary follows the first leg of the Swiss route.